-Anyway, there are so many varieties and if you are interested in these dark beauties, there are some great places for inspiration.
-Flickr has a group for black plants that is populated with about 300 pictures; all the images above are from there.
+There are so many (too many to list!) varieties of black plants.
+If you are interested in these dark beauties, there are some great places for inspiration.
+First, Flickr has a group for black plants that is populated with about 300 pictures; all the images above are from there.
 Additionally there is a new book, Black Plants: 75 Striking Choices for the Garden by Paul Bonine.
-It is a small volume, but full of beautiful photography of these lovely specimens.
-A great choice for inspiration or even a cocktail book….to fascinate even the non horticulturally minded among us.
+It’s a small volume, but full of beautiful photography of these lovely specimens.
+A great choice for inspiration or even a coffee table book….to fascinate even the non horticulturally minded among us.

 I also have a collection of other posts about adding new plants to your planting design as well as advice for how to use black plants in your garden.
 They are esciting and interesting as singluar specimenis, but they also can help to elinven your whole design.